 Bill Armstrong Grant

 The New Mexico Potters and Clay Artists has established an annual grant program in memory of our late distinguished member, Bill Armstrong.
-Bill was instrumental in teaching many people about pottery and was always interesting in experimenting, learning more, and helping others.
+Bill was instrumental in teaching many people about pottery and was always interested in experimenting, learning more, and helping others.

 Use of funds: Funds may be used for purchasing supplies or equipment, contracting with a visiting artist, marketing/publicizing a special program or project, or other activities directly related to ceramic art education.